Maintaining your wood floor

 – After installation and depending on the site conditions, cleaning should use the

-such as OSMO Wash and Care
+appropriate product such as OSMO Wash and Care.

 When moving heavy furniture, pick it up rather than sliding it, to